-If you used the django CMS installer to start your project, you'll find that it's already set up for serving multilingual content.
-Our How to install django CMS by hand guide also does the same.
+If you used django CMS quickstart to start your project, you'll find that it's already set up for serving multilingual content.
+Our installation guide also does the same.

 This guide specifically describes the steps required to enable multilingual support, in case you need to it manually.